What is a Partnership?

-A Partnership in Singapore, similar to Sole-Proprietor the simplest form of business entity which is owned by at least two to a maximum of 20 partners who have shared authority and responsibility for all assets and liabilities belonging to the business.
-There is no legal difference between the partners and the business entity, for example, the partners are personally responsible for the debts incurred in the mean of operating the business.
+In Singapore, a partnership is similar to Sole-Proprietor.
+It is the simplest form of business entity owned by at least 2 to a maximum of 20 partners who have shared authority and responsibility for all assets and liabilities belonging to the business.
+There is no legal difference between the partners and the business entity.
+For example, the partners are personally responsible for the debts incurred in the mean of operating the business.
 It also cannot own a property in its name.

-Registration of a Partnership can be done easily for Singaporean or Singapore Permanent Resident; however for foreigners and overseas companies, they can only register a Partnership with the appointment of a local resident manager or if one of the partners are Singaporean or Singapore Permanent Resident.
+The process to incorporate a company in Singapore as a Partnership can be done easily for Singaporean or Singapore permanent resident;.
+However foreigners and overseas companies can only incorporate a company in Singapore as a Partnership with the appointment of a local resident manager or if one of the partners are Singaporean or Singapore Permanent Resident.

 - Business Name:

-In Singapore, prior to registration, the business name has to be approved by ACRA (Accounting and Corporate Regulatory Authority) before the Sole-Proprietorship can be registered.
+Prior to company registration in Singapore, the business name has to be approved by ACRA (Accounting and Corporate Regulatory Authority) before the Sole-Proprietorship can be registered.
 The requirements of the name are that:

 - It is not identical or similar to another existing Business Entity’s Name